 Catalonia is an open trading economy, specialized in international trade and with an efficient mix of far-reaching infrastructures.
 It is is the only location in Southern Europe hosting at once an international port and airport, and duty free and logistics zones with warehousing capacity in an area of 12 km.

 Catalonia accounts for 23.7% of total Spanish industry.
 In 2018, Catalan exports grew by 1.1% and generated a record-breaking €71.6 million for the economy.

 Barcelona connects to 400 million consumers in Europe and North Africa in under 48 hours.
 Geography has played a favorable role with regard to the Catalan economy.
 Its location in the Mediterranean and his close links to Latin America have made it a top rank location to distribute goods and services to the main markets.

 Logistics, a sound sector for foreign investment

-The Port of Tarragona is a Southern Europe's largest chemical products hub with excellent facilities for chemical companies.
+The Port of Barcelona is the 3rd most productive port in Europe, while the Port of Tarragona is Southern Europe's largest chemical products hub with excellent facilities for chemical companies.